Quest-Labs-INC/quest-dashboard-starter-template/README.md

 - Paste the questId into the `QUEST_ONBOARDING_QUIZ_CAMPAIGN_ID` key in the `appConfig` file.

 ## You're All Set!
-With these steps completed, your SAAS template is ready to use.
+With these steps completed, your SAAS GPT is ready to use.
 Feel free to explore and customize further to create the perfect website for your needs.
 If you have any questions or need assistance, don't hesitate to reach out to our support team.
 Happy building!